-My name is Karen Topliss and I have worked at Manor Leas Infant School in Key Stage 1 for over 24 years.
-During my time in school, I have seen many changes and I have worked for three different headteachers.
+My name is Karen Topliss and I have worked at Manor Leas Infant School in Key Stage 1 for over 25 years.
+During my time in school, I have seen many changes and I have worked for three different Headteachers.

 My role in school is very varied and no two days are ever the same.
 Most mornings I can be found in Classes 1 and 2 supporting phonics, English and maths.
-I also cover teachers’ PPA time in both Year 1 and Year 2.
-In the afternoons I am responsible for running intervention programmes and Friday afternoons are dedicated to Learning Mentor activities.
+On Thursday afternoons I cover PPA time for Miss O’Neill in Year 1.
+I am responsible for running intervention programmes for Year 2 and on a Tuesday afternoon my time is dedicated to ELSA (emotional literacy) and Learning Mentor activities with children from all year groups.

 I am PSHCE (personal, social, health and citizenship education) co-ordinator and I oversee the subject and monitor its effectiveness throughout the school.

 I hope that my varied experience of many aspects of school life helps me to be a better-informed governor.
 I always try to base any decisions to be made with the best interests of the children at heart.
 I feel passionately that all children should have the very best education we can provide for them and it is a privilege to work with such a dedicated team of staff, governors, children and parents.

 Hello my name is Paul Barnes and I am a governor at the school.
 My daughter has just left Year 2 moving to the junior school and absolutely loved coming to Manor Leas Infant School.